wylee/django-local-settings/README.md

 standard config file format while still allowing for easy handling of non-string settings.

+In addition, interpolation is supported using Django-style `{{ ... }}` syntax.
+This can be handy to avoid repetition.

 Once the local settings are defined, *any missing settings will be prompted for in the console* (with pretty colors and readline support).

+In addition to settings files, settings can defined via environment variables.
+These can be defined in a `.env` file or using any other mechanism for setting environment variables.
+When using a `.env` file, the values will be read in automatically; when *not* using a `.env` file, the corresponding environment variables will need to be set prior to loading the local settings.

+Env settings are typically strings like passwords and API tokens, but they will proccessed like other settings--values will be loaded as JSON and interpolated, etc.

 ## Features

+- Local settings can be defined in a settings file (or files) *or* as environment variables (AKA env settings)
+- When using env settings, environment variables will be loaded from a `.env` file automatically, if present
 - Missing local settings will be prompted for (only when running on a TTY/console)
 - Local settings can be defined with validators